 These feelings may become worse if other people invalidate them, by not responding with understanding and emotional support.
 Instead of asking for help, people learn to cope with the emotional pain by starting to hurt themselves in order to control their pain.
 This may include cutting or burning their skin, attempting suicide, or getting involved in risky activities such as drug and alcohol abuse.

-Continuing self-destructive behaviors can create a cycle of suffering, where people who respond to emotional pain and life problems in destructive ways end up with additional problems and feel worse than before.
-While they may feel temporarily in control, their emotional problems are not being solved but may become compounded with physical problems.
+Continuing with self-destructive behaviors can create a cycle of suffering, where people who respond to emotional pain and life problems in destructive ways end up with additional problems, causing them to feel worse than before.
+While they may temporarily feel in control, their emotional problems are not being resolved, and may become compounded by physical problems.
 Instead of working through the emotional pain and asking for help, the cycle of self-destructive behavior intensifies.
 This can endanger their lives in very real ways, or lead to long-term medical problems accompanied by pain and suffering.